Auto-Configuration in Brobot

 - Cross-platform compatibility

-Purpose: Automatically detects and compensates for DPI scaling differences and Java version compatibility issues.
+Purpose: Automatically detects and compensates for DPI scaling differences across different display configurations.

 Features: